yasiryagi/helpdesk/roles/storage-providers/README.md

 #### Run as a service

 To ensure how uptime, it's best to set the system up as a `service`.
+Note that this will not work if you set a password for your `<5YourStorageAddress.json> `.

 Example file below: